maelh/radio-frequency-prototype-boards/NanoVNA-Usage.md

 ## Calibration

-Before starting calibration, reset all using the menu entry `CALIBRATION>RESET`.
+Before starting calibration, reset all using the menu entry `CALIBRATE>RESET`.

 The official manual of the NanoVNA has a section on [how to calibrate the NanoVNA](https://nanovna.com/?page_id=2).